openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

 47774
 ```

-As the command got executed as user openhab we can proceed to set up our OpenHAB.
+As the command got executed as user openhab we can proceed to set up our openHAB.

-First we need a **Thing** file which configures the command line call to execute.
+First we need a **Things** file which configures the command line call to execute.
 ```
 sudo nano /etc/openhab2/things/exec.things
 ```